Donna M. (Schmelzle) Shoff, 82

-Donna M. (Schmelzle) Shoff, 82, widow of Richard B. Shoff Sr., of East Troy, PA, passed away with family by her side on Friday Morning, October 21, 2022, at the Bradford County Manor.
+Donna M. (Schmelzle) Shoff, 82, of East Troy, PA, went home to join her Lord and Savior on Friday Morning, October 21, 2022, at the Bradford County Manor, while surrounded by loved ones.

-Funeral arrangements are incomplete at this time.
-A full and comprehensive obituary will be announced in Tuesday’s paper by the Pepper Funeral Home and Cremation Facility, 578 Springbrook Drive in Canton. www.pepperfuneralhomes.com
+Donna Marie was born February 21, 1940, in Ogdensburg, the only daughter born to the late Oliver Sr. and Belle (Ives) Schmelzle.
+Donna was a graduate of the Canton Area High School, class of 1958.
+Later, she married the love of her life, Richard B. Shoff and they raised three children.
+Richard preceded her in death on July 28, 2003, following 44 years of loving marriage.

+Donna was employed by Paper Magic in Troy and served over 25 years in the accounts payable department until her retirement in 2003.

 (0) comments